 The club provides/loans playing shirts to players, which must be returned at the end of the season.
 Players must provide their own boots, shin-pads, shorts and socks.
 For full information about required gear and purchasing information, click here.

 How are the teams determined?
 Is there grading?

 Please visit our Grading page for more information on MiniRoos grading and teams allocation.
 Under 6 and under 7 teams are not graded.
 U8 to U11 age groups will be fully graded, subject to there being sufficient player numbers to form more than one team.

 Who coaches the teams?

-Coaching is very rewarding and great fun.
 Generally a parent or friend coaches the team.
-The Club encourages all coaches to attend the free training courses run by the Club.
-The Club will financially support coaches who attend coaching courses run by Northern Suburbs Football Association (NSFA) or other approved courses.
-The Club supplies coaches with kit bags containing training bibs, cones and other material.
+The club encourages all coaches to attend the free training courses run by the club.
+The club will financially support coaches who attend coaching courses run by NSFA, or other approved courses.
+The club supplies coaches with kit bags containing training bibs, cones, balls, goals, and hand sanitiser.

 How are the teams managed?

-The team manager is responsible for organising the team and ensuring all players are aware of training and game times.
-The team manager also assists in the Club’s communications to players and parents.
-Team managers are also encouraged to arrange team social events during the season.
-Teams typically select a parent to manage once the team has been formed.
+Usually the team manager is a player parent.
+They are responsible for organising the team, ensuring all players and parents are aware of training and game locations and times.
+They assists in the club’s communications to players and parents.

 What happens if it rains?

-After wet weather, grounds can be closed at short notice and sometimes for several days as determined by council rangers.
+After wet weather, grounds may be closed at short notice and sometimes for several days, as determined by council rangers.
 Ground closures are notified by the NSFA on their website.
-They do their best to update their website by around 3:15pm on weekdays and 7:45am on match days.
-Please be aware that some grounds may be closed at short notice after these times if conditions change.
+They do their best to update their website by 3:15pm on weekdays and 7:45am on match days.
+Please be aware that some grounds may be closed at short notice after these times, if conditions worsen.
 Councils also have wet weather hotlines and website information.